-Enjoy any of these events going on in the San Francisco Bay Area for leather and other kinksters.
+With pre-Pride events added each day, there's even more going on in the San Francisco Bay Area for leather and other kinksters.

-There's always a lot going on in the San Francisco Bay Area for leather and other kinksters.
-Get out and get some face-to-face, non-Facebook time!
+From kink demos to naked nights, and th SF Eagle's block party, there's always a lot going on in the San Francisco Bay Area for leather and other kinksters.

 From fetish nights to talks, sober and beer-y events, including the SF Eagle's upcoming anniversary, there's a lot going on in the San Francisco Bay Area for leather and other kinksters through April.